Moving On Up (M People song)

 "Moving On Up" is the seventh overall single from British band M People, and the second single from their second album, Elegant Slumming (1993).
-Written by band members Mike Pickering and Paul Heard, and produced by M People, it was released on 13 September 1993.
-The song peaked at number two on the UK Singles Chart and number one on the UK Dance Singles Chart and was the biggest selling M People single.
-It also became a top-40 hit on the US Billboard Hot 100 and number one on the Billboard Dance Club Songs chart.
-The accompanying music video sees the band performing in a club.
+Written by band members Mike Pickering and Paul Heard, and produced by M People, it was released on 13 September 1993 by Deconstruction Records.
+The song peaked at number two on the UK Singles Chart and number one on the Music Week Dance Singles chart and was the biggest selling M People single.
+It also became a top-40 hit on the US Billboard Hot 100 and peaked at number one on the Billboard Dance Club Play chart.
+The accompanying music video for the song, directed by John Clayton, featured the band performing in a club and received two nominations at the 1994 Billboard Music Video Awards.

 Artwork

 On United Kingdom and European versions of the single, the cover appeared with two thirds of the cover featuring a side profile of lead singer Heather Small, looking serious to hint that she's moving away.
-The bottom third of the single has a purple banner all the way across with the title written on it.
-On other versions of the single, the colour of this banner was red, yellow or blue.
+The bottom third of the CD single has a purple banner all the way across with the title written on it.
+On other versions of the single, the colour of this banner was red (7 inch), yellow (cassette) or blue (12 inch).

 Chart performance

-"Moving On Up" proved to be M People's biggest hit worldwide, peaking at number one on both the RPM Dance/Urban chart in Canada and the Billboard Dance Club Songs chart in the United States.
-In Europe, it entered the top 10 in Finland (6), France (3), Ireland (4) and the United Kingdom.
-In the latter, the single peaked at number two in its second week at the UK Singles Chart, on 26 September 1993.
-It was held off reaching the top spot by DJ Jazzy Jeff & The Fresh Prince's "Boom!
-Shake the Room".
-But on the UK Dance Singles Chart, it soared to the number one position.
-Additionally, "Moving On Up" was a top-20 hit in Austria (17), Belgium (17), Denmark (18), the Netherlands (11), Sweden (20) and Switzerland (19), as well as on the Eurochart Hot 100, where it reached number 12 in October 1993.
-Outside Europe, it also peaked at number three in Israel, number four in both Australia and New Zealand, number 23 on the RPM Top Singles chart in Canada, number 34 on the US Billboard Hot 100 and number 16 on the US Cash Box Top 100.
+"Moving On Up" proved to be M People's biggest hit worldwide.
+In North America, it peaked at number one on both the RPM Dance chart in Canada and the US Billboard Dance Club Play chart, as well as number 23 on the Canadian RPM 100 Hit Tracks chart, number 34 on the Billboard Hot 100 and number 16 on the US Cash Box Top 100.
+In Europe, the single entered the top 10 in Finland (6), France (3), Ireland (4), and the United Kingdom.
+In the latter, it peaked at number two in its second week at the UK Singles Chart, on 26 September 1993.
+It was held off reaching the top spot by DJ Jazzy Jeff & the Fresh Prince's "Boom!
+Shake the Room" and spent eleven weeks within the UK Top 100.
+But on the Music Week Airplay and Dance Singles charts and the Record Mirror Club Chart, it soared to the number one position.
+Additionally, "Moving On Up" was a top-20 hit in Austria (17), Belgium (17), Denmark (18), the Netherlands (11), Sweden (20) and Switzerland (19).
+On the Eurochart Hot 100, it peaked at number 12 on 16 October, after having debuted at number 16 two weeks before, when the song charted in the UK.
+Elsewhere, "Moving On Up" peaked at number three in Israel, and number four in both Australia and New Zealand.

-The single earned a gold record in New Zealand (5,000), a silver record in the UK (200,000), and a platinum record in Australia (70,000).
+The single earned a gold record in New Zealand (5,000) and in the UK (400,000), and a platinum record in Australia (70,000).